sonishsivarajkumar/PyCTAKES/docs/index.md

 ---

-## 🏥 What is PyCTAKES?
+## 🏥 What is pyCTAKES?

-PyCTAKES is a comprehensive, modern clinical Natural Language Processing framework built entirely in Python.
+pyCTAKES is a comprehensive, modern clinical Natural Language Processing framework built entirely in Python.
 It provides end-to-end clinical text processing capabilities that match and extend Apache cTAKES functionality while being easier to install, use, and extend.

 ## ✨ Key Features